g1fttt/aocla-oe/README.md

 Aocla (Advent of Code inspired Language) is a toy stack-based programming language made by [antirez](https://github.com/antirez).

+## What's the purpose of this repository?

+Well, it is not just another [RIIR](https://transitiontech.ca/random/RIIR), but rather rewrite to higher level language for better expandability.

+I love the idea of small languages, the idea of making **anything** you want with just some really basic tools the language gives you.
+**C** is a quite simple language, but its simplicity is sometimes *really* annoying.
+When you have to use `malloc` along with `free` and keep track of memory allocations...
+It isn't the best tool for daily programming usage.

 ## Overview

 Aocla is a quite simple language.
 Current implementation has 6 datatype: